szymonjan/wtframework_mod/README.md

 	homepage = PageFactory.create_page(HomePage)
 	homepage.login(username, password) # you will need to implement this part.

-Alternatively, you can use the WebUtils to wait for the page to load.
+Alternatively, you can use the PageUtils to wait for the page to load.
 This will allow you to specify a timeout period (in seconds) to wait for this page to finish loading.

 	from wtframework.wtf.web.pages import PageUtils